Harry Hill: Sausage Time

 High points of the show (there weren’t many) included a speedy monologue on the human constitution and a witty metaphor on immigration: “At least Parrots bothered to learn the language.”
 Sadly these peaks of humour were short-lived and the audience were soon drawn back into Hill’s unfunny fray.

 Harry Hill is a household name and he knows it, charging £33.50 a ticket.
 Disappointingly, the material doesn’t reflect the price, so maybe Hill had the last laugh.
 Although teetering on top of some seriously high platform shoes, Hill is not on top of his game – Sausage Time is not worth forking out for.

-Sausage Time runs until 11th April 2013, for further information or to book visit here.
+Sausage Time runs until 11th April 2013.
+For further information or to book visit the show’s website here.